 I’d like you to try removing images 1, 2 and 5, Ghada, and to see what you can replace them with, keeping themes of balance and symmetry in mind.
 It will probably be helpful to return to your daughters’ texts, as well as your contact sheets.
 Let me know if you find this a struggle or need a second opinion.
 Alternatively, try simply losing image 5 (too much like a promotional shot for IKEA) and replacing it with something much stronger.

 The storyboard exercise looks to have been particularly engaging.
 To push this further, inrelation to thinking about image and text, try an alternative set of captions to completely change the effect of the illustrations… Notice the ways in which words “pin down” the image.
-I will try another set of captions and repost.
+Check the repost here.

 Research & Learning Log